Vincelee78/TCG-Project-2-React/README.md

 To create an open-edit educational radiology resource that has been primarily compiled by radiologists and radiology trainees from across the world.

 ## Summary/User objectives:
-It is to provide medical resources for millions of individuals from around the world and to make it available for free, particularly those from low and middle-income regions who do not have access to traditional pay-wall resources.
+To provide medical resources for millions of individuals from around the world and make it available for free, particularly those from low and middle-income regions who do not have access to traditional pay-wall resources.

 ## My goal/motivation for creating this project:
 By sharing our collective experience through interesting patient cases, we can make a real difference in how people are imaged and diagnosed.
 It will allow accessibility of radiology information to medical professionals in developing countries.

 ## Context:
-I realised many medical professsionals in low and middle-income regions who do not have access to traditional pay-wall resources have limited exposure to medical resources and by creating this open-edit educational radiology resource, it will allow accessibility of radiology information to medical professionals from all around the world, particularly to these regions.
+I realised many medical professsionals in low and middle-income regions who do not have access to traditional pay-wall resources have limited exposure to medical resources.
+By creating this open-edit educational radiology resource, it will allow accessibility of radiology information to medical professionals from all around the world, particularly to these regions.

 ## Demo:
 A live website server can be found on the [Netlify server](https://elastic-curran-38a9bb.netlify.app/App.js)